yhkwok326/CS506_final-/README.md

 ## Feature Extraction

-We began our feature extraction process by implementing percentile-based normalization.
-This technique allows us to capture meaningful intensity variations in brain tissue because it effectively removes extreme outliers/noise such as very bright and very dark regions.
-The pixel values were then rescaled to the range [0-1], focusing on relevant tissue intensities and reducing the impact of outlier pixel values commonly found in MRI images.

-For structure enhancement, we applied Contrast Limited Adaptive Histogram Equalization (CLAHE) with an 8×8 tile grid and a clip limit of 2.0.
-This approach enhances local contrast, improving the visualization of brain structures.
-The chosen tile size helps find a balance between local and global contrast enhancement, this is essential because smaller tiles would introduce excessive local detail and noise, while larger tiles would not sufficiently enhance local structures.
-Moreover, the clip limit of 2.0 prevents over-amplification of noise while still enhancing meaningful contrast.
+We first applied percentile-based normalization to adjust intensity values while removing extreme outliers like overly bright or dark regions.
+This helped highlight meaningful brain tissue variations.
+To ensure consistency and to redue the impact of noise commonly found in MRI scans, pixel values were then rescaled to [0-1].
+To enhance structural details, we used Contrast Limited Adaptive Histogram Equalization (CLAHE) with an 8×8 tile grid and a clip limit of 2.0.
+This helped improve local contrast making brain structures more distinguishable.
+In addition, the parameters were chosen to balance detail enhancement without over-amplifying noise.

-Lastly we focused on the lateral ventricles of the MRI images as ventricle enlargement is a key biomarker of dementia.
-First, we inverted the normalized images (1 - normalized_image), making dark ventricles appear bright.
-For segmentation, we generated ventricle masks by thresholding at 50% of the mean intensity, followed by morphological operations (opening and closing) to refine the binary masks.
-This threshold was selected to maximize ventricle pixel inclusion while minimizing non-ventricle regions.
-Opening was applied to remove small noise and weakly connected areas, whereas closing filled small gaps and connected adjacent regions.
-In general, these steps helped maintain the integrity of ventricle structures while reducing artifacts, with the structuring element size chosen to distinguish between noise and true ventricle features.
+Since ventricle enlargement is a key biomarker for dementia, we focused on segmenting the lateral ventricles.
+First, we inverted the images so that dark ventricles appeared bright.
+Then, we created ventricle masks by thresholding at 50% of the mean intensity, followed by morphological operations (opening and closing) to refine the segmentation.
+These steps helped isolate ventricles while reducing noise and preserving structural integrity.

 ![ventricle_extraction](images/feature_extraction.png)